-Dilma’s awareness and appreciation of energy, the light and dark that exist around all of us, is the foundation of “Amuleto Designs”.
+Dilma’s awareness & appreciation of energy combined with the desire for wellness, is the foundation of “Amuleto Designs”.

 Amuleto is the Portuguese word for amulet /ˈæmjʊlɪt/:

 “a small object worn to ward off evil, harm or illness or to bring good fortune; protecting charm.”.
 Such power objects are also known as talismans (object of luck).
 Dilma’s focus is on the positive meaning of this word: “to bring good fortune”.
 Each jewellery piece has been lovingly created to support the wearer in a life-enhancing goal and/or intention – be it your own or invoked by the very jewellery piece chosen.

 Dilma loves a quiet life amongst nature and adores animals.
-She has a cat and a dog that come with her from Australia to Portugal.
+She has a cat that come with her from Australia to Portugal.

 Deva Nandan is Dilma’s spiritual name.
 It means Divine Garden.
 She received this name in the Osho Meditation resort in Pune, India, in 2000.

 Find out more about Dilma via her other web site: